 After the last few years, multinationals are no strangers to volatility in global markets.
-Just this week, the headlines have been turbulent—between tensions in the Persian Gulf, upheaval in UK politics over Brexit, and the start of an impeachment inquiry against US President Donald Trump, uncertainty abounds as we head into Q4 2019.
+It has been a turbulent year for the global economy – between upheaval in the UK over Brexit, increasing tension between the US and China, and political unrest in Latin America, uncertainty abounds as we head into next year.

 Should multinationals expect more of the same this year?

 The outlook for 2020